How to Re-Engage When You’re Dis-Engaged

 Write them down, even the “tiny” things you’ve done.

 Any accomplishment, no matter how small, activates the reward circuitry of our brains.
 Science shows that when this pathway in your brain is opened, it releases the chemical dopamine, which energizes you and gives you a feel-good aura.
-And that beats boredom!
+And that beats boredom at work!

 Remember when you didn’t even know where the coffee machine was, much less how the boss preferred to receive the weekly status report?
 There were those awkward first few weeks when you didn’t know the company ways and felt like all you did was ask an unending stream of questions.
 We’ve all been there and it’s not always fun.